-This year, to proactively deal with the unprecedented health impact of the novel coronavirus, also known as COVID-19, to mitigate risks to the health and safety of our communities, Shareholders, employees and other stakeholders, and in compliance with current government direction and advice, the Meeting will be held by teleconference.
+To deal with the continuing health impact of the novel coronavirus, also known as COVID-19, to mitigate risks to the health and safety of our communities, Shareholders, employees and other stakeholders, and in compliance with current government direction and advice, the Meeting will be held by teleconference.
 To access the Meeting by teleconference, please use the following dial-in numbers as applicable and refer to the section "Voting of Proxies and VIFs" in this Circular for details on how to vote at the Meeting.
 Shareholders are encouraged to vote their Common Shares prior to the Meeting by any of the means described in this Circular.

-Participant / Guest (Toll-Free): 1-877-407-2991 INCOMM EVENT 14 Participant / Guest (Toll): 1-201-389-0925 INCOMM EVENT 14
+Participant / Guest (Toll-Free): 1-877-407-2991 Participant / Guest (Toll): 1-201-389-0925